parijatmishra/parijatmishra.github.io/_posts/2021-03-30-what-i-learnt-from-ctos-business.md

 title: What Great CTOs do Beyond Technology
 ---

+This article is aimed at new technical leaders of large or growing organization, who are looking to expand their leadership and functional skills beyond a mastery of technology.
 I have been working with organizations to help them adopt cloud computing for a little more than 7 years now.
 I was reflecting on what my team and I had achieved in 2020.
 I observed a few things that were surprising.
 Over the year we had proposed to our customers several initiatives to reduce the cost of operations, improve security and reliability, and use data and machine learning to improve customer satisfaction.
 While a few initiatives were taken up by our customers and we worked with them to implement them, several did not.
+The reasons for an initiative to fail or succeed had very often little to do with technology.
+In this article I want to explore what I learnt from the technical leaders of successful organizations and initiatives, about things that don't have anything to do with technology.

 The best reasons I've heard would be: (a) we need to do this other thing first to be able to do what you suggest, and we are working on it; (b) the benefits of